vedansh33/Stumble-upon-evergreen-classification/README.md

 # Approach

-- For this problem statement i used pretrained DistilBert transformer which had a Sequence to Sequence classifier.
+- For this problem statement i used pretrained DistilBert transformer which had a Sequence to Sequence classifier for calssification purposes.
 - DistilBert had a pretrained tokenizer which helped me to tokenize the sentences .
 - I used trainer for training purposes .